tristandb/MOD05/README.md

 #Augmented Breakout

+##Installation
+Before running Augmented Breakout, the Raspberry Pi has to be set up to get the ultimate playing experience.
+To set up the Pi, use the `prepare_pi.sh` script.
+This will set the GPU memory to 512MB, set up a desktop environment-less X11 configuration and makes sure /tmp is mounted as tmpfs.

 ##Java programme command line arguments
 * `debug=[true]`: if set to true, debug output will be printed.
 * `input=[camera|cheat]`: 'camera' for Camera input, 'cheat' for Cheat input, otherwise Mouse is